-- 1. The consumer's past or present mental health or substance abuse issues; - 2.
+- 1. The consumer's past or present mental health or substance use issues; - 2.
 The presumption of the consumer's inability to benefit from treatment; - 3.
-The specific substance used by the consumer; - 4.
+The specific substance used by the consumer: - 4.
 The consumer's continued substance use; - 5.
-The consumer's level of success in prior treatment episodes; or - 6.
-The consumer's designation as a sex offender.
+The consumer's level of success in prior treatment episodes; - 6.
+The consumer's designation as a sex offender; or - 7.
+The consumer's past history of violence or incarceration.